The Generalized Injectivity Conjecture: Characterization of the unique irreducible generic subquotient in the standard module

+Let us first outline the results presented in this section.
 Let us assume that the irreducible generic subquotient in the standard module is not discrete series.
 We characterize the Langlands parameter of this unique irreducible non-square integrable subquotient using an order on Langlands parameters given in Lemma \ref{bw} below: more precisely, in Theorem \ref{minLP=irr}, we prove this unique irreducible generic subquotient is identified by its Langlands parameter being minimal for this order.

 We then compare Langlands parameters in the Subsection \ref{lrs}, and along those results and Theorem \ref{minLP=irr}, we will prove a lemma (Lemma \ref{zelevinsky}) in the vein of Zelevinsky's Theorem at the end of this Section.